 The red observer synchronizes his watch to the green observer at the event where they pass each other (point A in the diagram).
 The blue observer sets his watch so that it will be synchronized with the red observer’s at the point where blue and red pass each other, i.e. the turnaround point.
 Note that the idea of “synchronization” is well defined if-and-only-if the parties are colocated.

 Let’s perform the same check at point c.
-Since Moe is now in the inbound leg of the journey, his notion of “current” time is defined by the blue contours of constant time.
+Since Moe is now on the inbound leg of the journey, his notion of “current” time is defined by the blue contours of constant time.
 He concludes that Joe has just reached point C. If we compare Moe’s age at c with Joe’s age at C, we find that Joe is older.

 Again we emphasize that nothing funny happened to Moe’s clocks or Joe’s clocks.
 The main thing that changed between b and c is that Moe changed his notion of what “now” means at distant places.
 This is an example of the breakdown of simultaneity at a distance.

 Note that we do not need to worry about what Gee forces Moe is subjected to during the turnaround.
 The forces don’t matter.
 Here we see one of the great virtues of the “instantaneously comoving” reference frames: we imagine that long ago, Moe’s friends put into place (and put into motion) a whole ensemble of reference frames, so that whenever Moe needs to, he can reach out and grab an instantaneously comoving frame.
 These frames are not accelerating, so there is no question of their clocks being damaged by acceleration.